Interested in Teaching Online at UMass Dartmouth?

 |Why is the Quality Online Course Review Rubric Important?

-Based upon the Faculty Senate recommended “Best Practices in Web-Enhanced, Blended, and Online Teaching” guidelines, the rubric is utilized as a tool to assess how core best practices are being followed to ensure an effective learning experience for students.
+Faculty Senate has approved the rubric to be utilized as a tool to assess how core best practices are being followed, federal ADA guideline compliance is being achieved, and to ensure an inclusive and effective learning experience for students.
 The rubric is formative rather than evaluative.
 The overall goal is to engage in a collaborative conversation regarding a course site and to assist with ongoing revisions and improvements to the course design and execution.
-Below are videos from a virtual lesson in our Online Teaching and Learning Strategies course that explain the Quality Online Course Review Rubric criteria a bit more.

 |How Does the Review Process Work?

-When at least 50% of your contracted new online course development is ready for review, at least three weeks prior to the start of your course, please email Shannon Jenkins (email@example.com) and Rachel Rebello (firstname.lastname@example.org) to initiate the course review process.
-Pending your email, an Instructional Designer and the Online Program Coordinator relevant to your department will review your course using the Quality Online Course Review Rubric.
+When at least 50% of your contracted new online course development is ready for review, at least three weeks prior to the start of your course, please email the Academic Director of Online Education, Shannon Jenkins (email@example.com) and Lead Instructional Designer, Rachel Rebello (firstname.lastname@example.org) to initiate the course review process.
+Pending your email, an Instructional Designer and an Online Program Coordinator will review your course using the Quality Online Course Review Rubric.
 Each component and instructional strategy of your newly developed course will be cross checked with the rubric criteria to ensure a quality online learning experience for our students.
-Feedback received during the review process is provided to you electronically to help you implement any changes that may be necessary prior to the start of the course.
+Feedback collected during the review process is then provided to you electronically to help you implement any changes that may be necessary prior to the start of the course.

 |Online Program Coordinators